PurdueECE264/2018SpringProblems/HW03/README.md

 three functions - `kmeans`, `allocateMemory` & `releaseMemory`.
 All these functions needs to be implemented in `pa03.c` file.
 Skeletons of these functions are given to you in the pa03.c file.

+Note:

+**Please use the initialized centroids value only, do not initialize the centroids yourself.**

 Following are the fuctions that you have to complete:

 1. `kmean` - This function is the main function as it implements the algorithm for K-means.
 This function accepts the following arguments :